 Notwithstanding anything in section 21, no decision of, or proceedings before, the State Administrative Tribunal, nor any document in such proceedings, shall be held to be bad for want of form.

-[Section 31 amended by No. 55 of 2004 s.
+[Section 31 amended: No. 55 of 2004 s.
 466(1).]

 32. Notification of result of appeal to executive officer